4 Must Visit Bookstores in Halifax

 They even import tea to various other places.
 This place is also famous for providing its customers with multiple types of literature and art.
 Their collection comprises new and used books and a serving of wine and beer on their back patio.

-1.3 Coffee Production
+1.2 Coffee Production

-For the last 40 years, Trident has been working with various coffee roasters for business.
 Recently, they have started to produce their coffee.
 They have tied hands with the best roasters and green coffee buyers.
-The name of the business is Idle Hands Roasting Company.
+The business is called Idle Hands Roasting Company.

 The line of coffee includes a great selection and process for choosing the best coffee beans and making a variety of blends to ensure they fulfill every customer’s choice of coffee.
-The combinations include a light roast First Light, a medium roast Confluence Blend, and a roast Dawn Patrol.

-1.4 Bookstore
+1.3 Bookstore

-The bookstore has been open since 1980, along with the coffee shop.
-The bookstore has all the updated facilities.
-So that their customers can stay and can read books in a peaceful environment, they have every genre of book, from fiction, psychology, health, literature, and Buddhism to Indian religions.
+So that their customers can stay and read books in a peaceful environment, they have every genre of book, from fiction, psychology, health, literature, and Buddhism to Indian religions.

 They buy rare books in excellent condition.
 It is also said that the bookstore is the home of Trident Press.